Professional Football League of Ukraine: History

-Discussions about creation of the league had place for several years.
+Discussions about the creation of the league had been taking place for several years.
 There existed a Council of Top League headed by the president of FC Dynamo Kyiv Viktor Bezverkhyi, later there was created an orgcommittee in preparation to create PFL and headed by the FFU president Viktor Bannikov.
 However the issue on organization of the league was being postponed until it was taken over by a renewed council of football clubs' presidents headed by the new president of Dynamo Hryhoriy Surkis.

-The council of presidents along with the FFU experts had prepared a great collection of documents with a draft of the PFL statute, a structure of leagues, and competition calendar.
+The council of presidents, along with the FFU experts, had prepared a great collection of documents with a draft of the PFL statute, a structure of leagues, and a competition calendar.
 In span of preparatory work those documents were available to get familiar by people of football from all Ukraine.
 In the beginning of May at a constituent assembly arrived representatives of 53 out of 77 professional clubs at that time, who unanimously voted for creation of the Association of football clubs "Professional Football League".
-The league's constituent assembly elected the president of PFL Hryhoriy Surkis (Dynamo Kyiv), first vice-president was Dmytro Zlobenko (CSKA-Borysfen), other vice-presidents became Anatoliy Revutskyi (Prykarpattia, TL), Viktor Novikov (Naftovyk Okhtyrka, 1L), Ivan Fedorets, (Desna Chernihiv, 2L).
+The league's constituent assembly elected the president of PFL Hryhoriy Surkis (Dynamo Kyiv), first vice-president was Dmytro Zlobenko (CSKA-Borysfen), other vice-presidents became Anatoliy Revutskyi (Prykarpattia, TL), Viktor Novykov (Naftovyk Okhtyrka, 1L), Ivan Fedorets, (Desna Chernihiv, 2L).
 The PFL council consisted of 17 members (Top League – 9, First League – 4, Second League – 4).

-Beside the FFU and football clubs, the creation of PFL also was supported by the Ministry of Youth and Sports which was headed by a legendary athlete Valeriy Borzov.
+Besides the FFU and football clubs, the creation of PFL was also supported by the Ministry of Youth and Sports, which was headed by Valeriy Borzov.
 Coaches also were delighted with this event.
-Particularly, Leonid Buryak who was coaching Chornomorets said that creation of PFL is a life donut for domestic football.
+Particularly, Leonid Buryak, who was coaching Chornomorets, said that the creation of PFL is a "life ring" for domestic football.

-The PFL was established on May 26, 1996 during the Conference of non-amateur clubs (teams) of Ukraine.
+The PFL was established on May 26, 1996, during the Conference of non-amateur clubs (teams) of Ukraine.
 The first president of that organization became Hryhoriy Surkis.
-On July 17 the organization was contracted by FFU for the organization of all competition among the non-amateur clubs in the country.
-In the August 2000 Hryhoriy Surkis was elected the president of FFU, and the new president of PFL was elected on December 22 who became the vice-president of FC Shakhtar Donetsk, Ravil Safiullin.
-He was later reelected for the second term.
-In summer of 2008 the Supreme League was reformed into self-governing organization that protects the interests of the elite clubs of Ukraine.
+On July 17, the organization was contracted by FFU for the organization of all competitions among the non-amateur clubs in the country.
+In August 2000, Hryhoriy Surkis was elected the president of Football Federation of Ukraine, and, on December 22, the newly elected president of PFL became the vice-president of FC Shakhtar Donetsk, Ravil Safiullin.
+He was later reelected for a second term.
+In the summer of 2008, the Supreme League was reformed into a self-governing organization that protects the interests of the elite clubs of Ukraine.
 That left the PFL to govern only the First and the Second Divisions.
-The PFL itself also was reformed, creating the Councils of each Division in the League.
+The PFL itself was also reformed, creating the Councils of each Division in the League.